pachyderm/docs/content/2.2.x/concepts/advanced-concepts/deferred-processing.md

       pachctl finish commit data@master
       ```

-!!!
-Note
+{{% notice tip %}}
-      While the commit is open, you can run `pachctl delete file` if you want to remove something from
+While the commit is open, you can run `pachctl delete file` if you want to remove something from the parent commit or `pachctl put file` if you want to upload something that is not in a repo yet.
-      the parent commit or `pachctl put file` if you want to upload something that is not in a repo yet.
+{{% /notice %}}

 ## Deferred Processing in Output Repositories